Daily Brain-Building Interactions

 The Project Team

-The Reach Trust has helped more than 10 million people transform their lives through access to free education, health and counselling services on their mobile phones.
+The Reach Trust, The ECD Launchpad founder, has helped more than 10 million people transform their lives through access to free education, health and counselling services on their mobile phones.